Scooter Trip on Cát Bà Island

 Getting to Cát Bà Island From Hanoi

-The transfer from Hanoi to Cát Bà Island was about 5 hours.
+The transfer from Hanoi to Cát Bà Island took about 5 hours.
 Bus - Ferry - Bus.
 We were surprised to see the somewhat sketchy ferry pier in Hai Phong.

-The pier was in close proximity to the container terminal.
+The pier was near the container terminal.
 Everywhere you looked, there was construction.
 Dust, cranes, trucks, and industrial equipment abound.

-The gravel road was bumpy and challenging for bus travel.
-The old well-worn speedboat-type ferry carried about 50 people.
-Once on the other side, it was evident we were in for a quieter experience far away from the noise of the city.
+The gravel road was bumpy and made bus travel challenging.
+The old, well-worn speedboat-type ferry carried about 50 people.
+Once on the other side, it was clear we were in for a quieter experience, far away from the city's noise.

 Cannon Point, Cát Bà Island